antonioaguilar/ngbp/README.md

 Custom AngularJS project boilerplate based on the original [ngpb template](https://github.com/ngbp/ngbp) by [Josh D. Miller](https://github.com/joshdmiller).
 I have extended the template to include more features such as CSS sprites, S3 download/upload, Auto Reload, etc.

+####Note: This template is work in progress, use it at your own risk!

 ##Quick Start
 ```
 $ git clone https://github.com/antonioaguilar/ngbp.git